pavankothawade/Aladdin-2D-Game/Respect.md

 * Team members dicussed user stories for all objects involved in project.
 Each member discussed their views on the same.
 * All team member couldn't focus on project because of exams.
+* All members discussed on Design Patterns.

 Week #5

-* All members discussed on Design Patterns.
+* All members distributed modules of project and decided to work on it to release sprint 1.
-* Some more features on prototype of game was added in Greenfoot and shared with other members; all members give their feedback and suggetions on it.
+* Each team member worked on the modules assigned and then delivered their changes, other members reviewed the same and shared their views on that in next scheduled meeting.
+* I respect the committment of team members shown on Sprint review meeting.